A geometric and deep learning reproducible pipeline for monitoring floating anthropogenic debris in urban rivers using in situ cameras: Methodology

 \subsubsection{DBSCAN clustering}

-Clustering groups similar data based on clear, meaningful similarity and dissimilarity measures, aiming for high intra-group similarity and a strong inter-group difference \citep{wegmann2021review}.
+Clustering partitions data into groups based on meaningful similarity measures, aiming to achieve high intra-group homogeneity and distinct inter-group differences \citep{wegmann2021review}.
 After dimensionality reduction, clustering is used to group images from the same scene.
-Density-based Spatial Clustering of Application with Noise (DBSCAN) algorithm was chosen to cluster images \citep{figueiredo2024analyzing}.
-This density-based algorithm detects clusters as high-density area that can grow in any direction, allowing the identification of arbitrary-shaped groups, outliers, and noise. \citep{wegmann2021review}.
+The Density-based Spatial Clustering of Application with Noise (DBSCAN) algorithm was chosen to cluster images \citep{figueiredo2024analyzing}.
+This algorithm detects clusters as high-density area that can spread out in any direction, allowing the identification of arbitrary-shaped groups, outliers, and noise. \citep{wegmann2021review}.
 DBSCAN was applied with an eps of 5 and a minimum sample of 10.